Job 31: Verse 15

 Job treats his slaves beyond what is required in the Mosaic law (cf. Exodus 21:1-11; Leviticus 25:39-55; Deuteronomy 15:12-18).
 In the ancient Near East, slaves were typically regarded as property, but Job views his slaves as fellow humans made by God, possessing the same human rights.

 Job's final plea of vindication (31:35–40)

 The last part begins with an appeal to compel a plaintiff to present any evidence of Job's wrongdoings.
-This is seen within the boundary of true piety, as a righteous man seeking a vindication.
+This is seen within the boundary of true piety as a righteous man seeking vindication.
 Job completes the last part of his oath of clearance by stating his right treatment of the land.
-After these statements, there is a note that "the words of Job are ended", that is, Job ends his dispute with God at this point, although Job will still make two short contributions in response of God's speeches (Job 40:3–5; 42:1–6).
+After these statements, there is a note that "the words of Job are ended"; that is, Job ends his dispute with God at this point, although Job will still make two short contributions in response of God's speeches (Job 40:3–5; 42:1–6).